InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 }
 ```

-Save the configuration to `create-dataset.json` and run `create`:
+Save the configuration to `create-volume.json` and run `create`:

 ```
-primehub admin datasets create --file create-dataset.json
+primehub admin volumes create --file create-volume.json
 ```

-The example creates a NFS dataset.
+The example creates a NFS volume.
 According to the type `nfs`, these fields become `required`:
 * nfsServer: the address of a NFS server
 * nfsPath: the mount path of a NFS server